Part 2 of 4

 Today, the ministry’s influence has expanded tremendously with direct efforts in South America and in Africa.
 One location in a remote region of Uganda is called The Village of Eden.
 This amazing place is a base of ministry reaching thousands of children and their families.
 I remember Richard sharing with me the vision for the Village of Eden in 2009.
 A place that would care for orphans and widows, but would ultimately be a lighthouse for the Gospel of Jesus.
 Each week hundreds of people attend church services, hundreds of children receive a Christian education, thousands are discipled, and many are treated the medical clinic.
 We will never be able to measure the influence of this one couple’s life who saw a vision of God and followed Him with abandon to advance His Kingdom.

-2. We are to be disciple makers
+2. We are to be disciple-makers.

-In the second element of the Great Commission, our responsibility is clear—we are to be disciple makers.
+In the second element of the Great Commission, our responsibility is clear—we are to be disciple-makers.
 We are called to personally participate in the proclamation of the good news of Jesus Christ.
 Luke 24:46-47 says, “Thus it is written, that the Christ should suffer and on the third day rise from the dead, and that repentance and forgiveness of sins should be proclaimed in his name to all nations, beginning from Jerusalem.”
 The process of making disciples is to teach all aspects of the teachings of Jesus.
 These teachings are not just information for us to know, but rather these are the very words of God for us to live by.
-Repentance is not merely acknowledgement of our transgressions, but also turning away from our life of sin and death.
+Repentance is not merely acknowledgment of our transgressions, but also turning away from our life of sin and death.
 We are made alive in Christ because of His sacrifice on the cross.
 Once we turn to Him, we are invited to join Him in the work of discipleship.
 This discipleship process includes our growth as a believer, producing spiritual fruit.

 “The Bible was not given for our information, but for our transformation.” - D.L.
 Moody